stephengeller/user_manual_for_me/README.md

 ## 📢 The best ways to communicate with me

-If I'm stuck into work - most noticeably with headphones on - I always appreciate you messaging me on the organization's communication platform (Slack, GChat) before approaching me, unless it's an urgent request.
+If I'm stuck into work - most noticeably with headphones on - I always appreciate you messaging me on the organisation's communication platform (Slack, GChat) before approaching me, unless it's an urgent request.
 It allows me to handle interactions at my own pace, which I appreciate.

 That being said, if I've forgotten that we have a meeting or I promised to help or do something, please grab me!